-Zero Tolerance Criminal Referrals.
-All actions which are determined by this policy to be serious threats to school safety, shall be reported to law enforcement.

-This zero tolerance policy does not require the reporting of petty acts of misconduct and misdemeanors to a law enforcement agency, including, but not limited to, disorderly conduct, disrupting a school function, simple assault or battery, affray, theft of less than \$300, trespassing, and vandalism of less than \$1,000.00.
+2. Criminal Referrals.
+All actions which are determined by this policy to be serious threats to school safety shall be reported to law enforcement.
+This policy does not require the reporting of petty acts of misconduct and misdemeanors to a law enforcement agency, including, but not limited to, disorderly conduct, disrupting a school function, simple assault or battery, affray, theft of less than \$300, trespassing, and vandalism of less than \$1,000.00.